akim-13/epq/README.md

 In the systems such as Windows and Mac OS desktop environment is a core part of the OS itself.
-Although it is possible to change separate design elements (icons, window borders, etc.) or default programs (like a text editor or a file manager), of these DEs, it is not possible to fully replace it with another.
+Although it is possible to change separate design elements (icons, window borders, etc.) or default programs (like a text editor or a file manager) of these DEs, it is not possible to fully replace it with another.
 For instance, a Windows user cannot simply download a Mac OS DE and enjoy all of its features, however it is feasible to make Windows look similar to Mac OS by manually configuring each desired element.